What sets the top the sales performers apart from the rest ?

 So, keep in mind that the star sales performers probably do many of the things below without thinking about it.
 It’s just the habits they have acquired over the years.

-1. Outcome Setting
+1. Setting Meeting Objectives

 The best salespeople probably make fewer sales calls - but better ones.